 Why Study French?

-Whether you choose to take a few classes or to complete a minor in French, the French language program at Salem will help you to develop proficiency in a language that is spoken on 5 continents, in over 40 countries, by approximately 10% of the world's population.
+Whether you choose to take a few classes or to complete a major or a minor in French, the French language program at Salem State University will help you to develop proficiency in a language that is spoken on five continents, in over 40 countries, by approximately 10% of the world's population.
 However, the ability to communicate in French is not the only valuable aspect of French studies!

 The French program at Salem State also includes the study of French and Francophone cultures and literatures, in which you will develop: